Collaboration is the path.

 It’s the relationship, stupid.

+Common Ground Institute teaches the relational capacities needed for effective democracy, continuously-developing organizations, and fulfilling interpersonal relationships.
 We help individuals, couples, organizations and communities manage conflict, transform relationships and create shared values.
-We not only help people resolve conflict, but we also help them use conflict as an opportunity for personal and organizational development.
 Treated properly, any conflict is an opportunity for people to learn to understand each other better, improve their relationships, solve problems between them, and meet their individual and collective goals.

 Most of our success in life comes from our capacity to work effectively with others.
 We often think of working well with others as the absence of conflict.
 But that’s not true.
 Conflict is an inherent part of all relationships.
 Whether we are talking about a relationship, organization or a community, what matters is not the presence of conflict, but instead how conflict is handled.